telerik/fiddler-everywhere-docs/user-guide/inspector-types.md

 #### Metadata inspector

-The **Metadata inspector** is WebSocket specific and contains timestamps and masking information about the selected WebSocket message.
+The **Metadata inspector** (available only for WebSocket traffic) contains timestamps and masking information about the selected WebSocket message.

 - **DoneRead**&mdash;Indicates when the Client/Server finished processing the message.